 Although this template will be completed with individualized tribal information, the terms and conditions contained within the agreement may not be modified, with the exception of compelling circumstances to be determined on a case-by-case basis.
 This standardization is to ensure efficiency and fairness to all parties choosing to enter into cooperative agreements in light of the Program's limited time and resources set by the Cobell Settlement.

-*A cooperative agreement is a legal instrument that represents the relationship between the Federal Government (i.e., Buy-Back Program) and a recipient (i.e., tribe).
+*A cooperative agreement is a legal instrument, similar to a grant, that represents the relationship between the Federal Government (i.e., Buy-Back Program) and a recipient (i.e., tribe).
 Its principle purpose is to transfer a thing of value (e.g., funding) to a recipient to carry out a public purpose of support or stimulation, as authorized by the Federal Government.
 When completing the activities under a cooperative agreement, substantial involvement is expected between the parties.

 ** A memorandum of agreement (also known as a memorandum of understanding) may be used whenever there is an agreement to exchange information or coordinate programs.
 They are used to optimize the benefits of each party's efforts.
 Each party is responsible for contributing its own effort and resources, such as funds, are not exchanged.